 The soy isoflavones found in tofu may be partly responsible.
 However, a 2017 study on the beneficial effects of soy foods for type 2 diabetes failed to find a direct link for tofu specifically (

 Moreover, older studies suggest that the protective effects of soy foods against type 2 diabetes may not apply to all soy foods.
-Therefore, more studies are needed (
+Therefore, more research is needed (

 Soy foods may help protect against diabetes, but more research is needed on tofu itself.